pimcore/pimcore/doc/Development_Documentation/10_Ecommerce_Framework/01_Architecture_Overview.md

 The following architecture overview shows available framework components.
 The component configuration takes place in the `EcommerceFrameworkConfig.php` file and a factory is responsible for instantiation of the implementations.
-For component implementation a custom implementation can be configured and used.
+For each component a custom implementation can be configured and used.

 ![bigpicture](../img/ecommerce-architecture.png)